alittlesliceoftom/dbt-labs-experimental-features/insert_by_timeperiod/README.md

   - git: https://github.com/dbt-labs/dbt-labs-experimental-features
     subdirectory: insert_by_timeperiod
     revision: XXXX #optional but highly recommended.
 Provide a full git sha hash, e.g. 7180db61d26836b931aa6ef8ad9d70e7fb3a69fa.
 If not provided, uses the current HEAD.
 ```

+### Supported Versions:

+As of 29/05/2024 - only tested on Azure Synapse.

+Dbt versions tested: 1.4, 1.7

 ## Usage: